Judge finds no evidence of eavesdropping on Guantanamo meetings

 But without evidence of past monitoring, the judge said, it would be superfluous and “a judicial overreach” to issue an order prohibiting future monitoring.

-Nashiri’s lawyers could not immediately be reached for comment on the ruling, which was dated August 5 and released publicly on Tuesday.
+Nashiri’s lawyers could not immediately be reached for comment on the ruling, which was dated Aug.
+5 and released publicly on Tuesday.
+(Editing by Mohammad Zargham)